Python-PyQt/PyQt6-Docs/descriptions/QtCore/QTextBoundaryFinder-BoundaryReason-MandatoryBreak-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0x80
-    :digest: 3f0aea77d98c5ab9ed85918279a64be0
+    :digest: 29ea2603286b4bd6fa810901543ef084

-Since 5.0.
 The boundary finder is at the end of line (can occur for a Line boundary type only).